SummerSlam (2015): Preliminary matches

 In the first match, Randy Orton faced Sheamus.
-The match ended when Orton attempted an "RKO" on Sheamus, however Sheamus countered and executed two "Brogue Kicks" on Orton to win the match.
+The match ended when Orton attempted an "RKO" on Sheamus, however, Sheamus countered and executed two "Brogue Kicks" on Orton to win the match.

-Next, The Prime Time Players (Darren Young and Titus O'Neil) defended the WWE Tag Team Championship against The New Day (Big E and Kofi Kingston), The Lucha Dragons (Kalisto and Sin Cara) and Los Matadores (Diego and Fernando) in a Fatal 4-Way tag team match.
+Next, The Prime Time Players (Darren Young and Titus O'Neil) defended the WWE Tag Team Championship against The New Day (Big E and Kofi Kingston), The Lucha Dragons (Kalisto and Sin Cara), and Los Matadores (Diego and Fernando) in a fatal four-way tag team match.
 The ending saw O'Neil executed the "Clash of the Titus" on Fernando but Big E pulled O'Neil out of the ring.
-Kingston pinned Fernando to win the title.
+Kingston pinned Fernando to win the titles.

 After that, Dolph Ziggler faced Rusev.
 In the climax, Rusev applied the "Accolade" on Ziggler but Lana attacked Summer Rae, distracting Rusev.
 Ziggler performed a Superkick on Rusev, knocking him onto a broadcast table.
 The match ended in a double countout.

 In the fourth match, Stephen Amell and Neville faced Stardust and King Barrett.
 Neville executed a "Red Arrow" on Barrett to win the match.

-The next match was a Triple Threat match for the WWE Intercontinental Championship between Ryback and Big Show and The Miz.
+The next match was a triple threat match for the WWE Intercontinental Championship between Big Show, The Miz, and defending champion Ryback.
 The end came when Big Show executed a "KO Punch" on Miz but Ryback knocked Big Show out of the ring with a Clothesline.
 Ryback pinned Miz to retain the title.

 In the sixth match, Roman Reigns and Dean Ambrose faced The Wyatt Family (Bray Wyatt and Luke Harper).
 As Wyatt attempted "Sister Abigail" on Ambrose, Ambrose countered and executed "Dirty Deeds" on Wyatt.
 Reigns executed a Spear on Wyatt to win the match.

 The seventh match was a Winner Takes All match for both the WWE World Heavyweight Championship and the WWE United States Championship between WWE World Heavyweight Champion Seth Rollins and United States Champion John Cena.
 Cena executed an "Attitude Adjustment" on Rollins for a near-fall.
 Rollins executed an "Attitude Adjustment" on Cena for a near-fall.
 As Rollins attempted a "Pedigree," Cena countered and applied the Figure Four Leglock on Rollins.
 Rollins countered but Cena reached the ropes, forcing Rollins to break the hold.
 Cena executed a second "Attitude Adjustment", but in the process, Rollins inadvertently kicked the referee.
 Jon Stewart, the host of SummerSlam, ran to the ring with a chair, assumingly helping Cena but struck Cena with the chair.
 Rollins took advantage and executed a "Pedigree" on Cena on the chair.
 Rollins then pinned Cena to win the match.

-The next match was a Three-team elimination match between Team Bella (WWE Divas Champion Nikki Bella, Brie Bella, and Alicia Fox), Team B.A.D.
+The next match was a three-team elimination match between The Bella Twins (Divas Champion Nikki Bella, Brie Bella, and Alicia Fox), Team B.A.D.
 (Sasha Banks, Naomi, and Tamina) and Team PCB (Paige, Charlotte, and Becky Lynch).
 Brie Bella eliminated Team BAD by pinning Tamina after a diving "Bella Buster".
 Lynch pinned Brie after a Pumphandle Uranage to win the match for Team PCB.

 After that, Kevin Owens faced Cesaro.
 Owens executed a Pop Up Powerbomb on Cesaro to win the match.